 Our office is happy to act as a Commissioner of Oaths on many provincial government documents (ex.
 Ontario name change forms).
 Please note that our staff are not notary publics, and therefore cannot notarize documents.
 For information about the difference between a notary public and a commissioner of oaths, and for information on how to find a notary public or a commissioner of oaths, please see here.

-Please note: our office does not commission Vaccination Exemption Forms.
+Please note: our office does not commission legal documents or affidavits, wills, or vaccination exemption forms.